Back to text menu | Back to clickable plan

 CO(n)S(ulibus)

-A well with the well-head was made after an admonition by Ceres and the Nymphs (presumably in a dream).
+The well-head was made after an admonition by Ceres and the Nymphs (presumably in a dream).
 It was financed by the presidents of the three subdivisions of the guild of the grain measurers, the adiutores, nauticarii and acceptores of the mensores frumentarii (the "helpers", "loaders", and "receivers").
 August 23 was a feast-day on which various deities were worshipped who protected against fires, such as Vulcanus and the Nymphs.
 Ceres is obviously related to the grain that was handled by the measurers.

 Plan of the caseggiato